MIDFIELDR/midfieldr/docs/articles/art-000-getting-started.md

 ## Student-level data

+*Credibly subset source data and refine the population to suit your study.*

 We use the datasets in *midfielddata*: an R data package containing four tables — `student`, `course`, `term`, and `degree` — providing anonymized student-level records for 98,000 undergraduates at three US